 The AUGUST fiestas are remarkable and involve farewell to the Saint whose image is returned to the sanctuary that bears her name until the first Saturday in May of the following year.

-In September a pilgrimage takes place with thousands of people traveling to the hermitage some 14 kms from the town dedicated to the Virgin Mary.
-According to tradition the statue of the Virgen Mary was brought by SAN ISIDRO and was hidden in the Cave of Water during the Christian pursuit of the Romans, and from 1560 her reputation of miracles has led to great fervor with many people making the journey to the hermitage.
+In September a pilgrimage takes place with thousands of people travelling to the hermitage some 14 kms from the town dedicated to the Virgin Mary.
+According to tradition the statue of the Virgen Mary was brought by SAN ISIDRO and was hidden in the Cave of Water during the Christian pursuit of the Romans, and from 1560 her reputation of miracles has led to great fervour with many people making the journey to the hermitage.

 TISCAR CASTLE, the Tower of the Infante Don Enrique and the churches are some of the places worth visiting in this charming, quaint little town.